jadecobra/python_tdd_exercises/source/basic_objects/booleans/index.rst

   .. code-block:: python
     :emphasize-lines: 1-2

-    git commit -all --message \
+    git commit --all --message \
     'setup project'

 * I use `pytest-watcher`_ to run the tests automatically